 The publication ethics are binding to all parties mentioned below.
 The Editorial Board does not tolerate plagiarism or other unethical behaviour.
 No manuscript that does not meet the standards will be accepted for publication.

 1. Publication and authorship

 No plagiarism and no fraudulent data will be tolerated by the Journal.

 The articles must conform to the rules of reports of scientific work.
-They must include a list of references used and acknowledgment of any financial support.
+They must include a list of references used and acknowledgement of any financial support.

 Only original articles will be published.
-If any part of the article has been published elsewhere, it must be dully acknowledged.
+If any part of the article has been published elsewhere, it must be fully acknowledged.

 See below for more detail.

 Authors must ensure that they have written an entirely original manuscript.
 All co-authors of the manuscript must significantly contribute to the reported research.